 -description from designer

-- accessible rules and quick play time (~25 minutes)
+- Portable and quick to play

 Mechanics (from transcript analysis)